lackhand/princess/tools/downtime.md

 : The princess volunteers, patrols, or does repairs to lower the trouble clock.

 Research
-: The princess uses a laboratory or library to work at invention or analysis
+: The princess uses a laboratory, library, or her contacts to gather information, do analysis, or invent something

-Befriend
+Prepare & Train
-: The princess uses a social setting to gather information or contact a friend {:.dtable}
+: The princess works on herself, marking a number of ticks of XP towards a specific advance {:.dtable}

-Alternatively, the action might look more like:
+Alternatively, she can introduce a new fictional element:

 Acquire
 : The princess introduces a tool she can construct, a friend she can call in a favor from, etc.
-  The tier of the introduced thing is determined by a tier roll (and if not high enough, perhaps it can't be borrowed).
+  The tier of the introduced thing is an effect roll of the princess' rank (too low a tier perhaps unavailable?)
-{:.dtable}

   This could take multiple forms: bringing someone on a date, crafting a new tool, borrowing a motorbike, or calling in a favor.

-Finally, princesses might spend some time on herself:

-Study & Train
-: The princess marks an effect roll of XP

-Recover
-: The princess recovers 1 additional tier of harm during recovery.
+1-3 Failure
+: Rank -1

+4-5 Mixed
+: Rank

+6 Success
+: Rank +1

+6,6 Crit
+: Rank +2
 {:.dtable}